-Then, with a base of operations on these machines, attackers will often pivot to get deeper inside the boundary in order to steal or change information or to set up a persistent presence for later attacks against internal hosts.
+Then, with a base of operations on these machines, attackers will often pivot to get deeper inside the boundary to steal or change information or to set up a persistent presence for later attacks against internal hosts.

-In order to control the flow of traffic through network borders as well as police content by looking for attacks and evidence of compromised machines, boundary defenses should be multi-faceted.
+In order to the flow of traffic through network borders as well as police content by looking for attacks and evidence of compromised machines, boundary defenses should be multi-faceted.
 This can be obtained by relying on firewalls, proxies, DMZ perimeter networks, and network-based IPS and IDS.

 It should also be noted that boundary lines between internal and external networks are diminishing as a result of increased connectivity within and between organizations.
 Furthermore, the deployment of wireless technologies is also a contributing factor.

 These blurring lines often allow attackers to gain access inside networks while bypassing boundary systems.
 However, even with this blurring of boundaries, effective security deployments still rely on carefully configured boundary defenses that successfully separate networks with different threat levels, sets of users, data, and levels of control.

 Despite the blurring of internal and external networks, effective multi-layered defenses of perimeter networks help lower the number of successful attacks, allowing security personnel to focus on attackers who have devised methods to bypass boundary restrictions.

 CIS Control 13 focuses on thetoand tools used to prevent data exfiltration in order to mitigate the effects of exfiltrated data and ensure the privacy and integrity of sensitive information.

 CIS Control 13 is critical because data resides in many places and protection of it is best achieved through the application of a combination of encryption, integrity protection, and data loss prevention techniques.